 Frequently asked questions for Lansoprazole

+Q. How is Lansoprazole given through the nasogastric tube?Your doctor or nurse will show you the correct way of giving Lansoprazole through the nasogastric (NG) tube.
 Open the Lansoprazole capsule and empty the granules into a syringe.
-Mix the contents with apple juice in the syringe and attach it to the nasogastric (NG) tube and give directly into the stomach.
+Mix the contents with apple juice in the syringe and attach it to the NG tube and give directly into the stomach.
 Once given, flush the NG tube with more apple juice to clear the tube.

-Weight gain is reported in less than 1% of the patients taking Lansoprazole but the exact cause is unknown.
-One of the possible explanation is higher food intake once the reflux symptoms are relieved.
-Lifestyle modifications such as proper diet and avoidance of overeating should be observed to avoid weight gain.
+Q. Can Lansoprazole cause weight gain?Weight gain is reported in less than 1% of the patients taking Lansoprazole but the exact cause is unknown.
+One possible explanation is higher food intake once the reflux symptoms are relieved.
+Lifestyle modifications such as proper diet and exercise can help to prevent weight gain.

-You should preferably avoid foods that cause acidity and heartburn as they would aggravate your disease condition, for example: fried foods, prepared in butter or oil, fat rich foods, tomato-based foods and juices, caffeinated drinks like cola, tea, drinks from citrus fruits like lemon water or orange juice and alcohol-containing drinks.
+Q. While taking Lansoprazole, which foods should be avoided?You should preferably avoid foods that cause acidity and heartburn as they will only worsen your condition, for example: fried or spicy food, butter, oil, and juices, caffeinated drinks like cola or tea, drinks from citrus fruits like lemon water or orange juice and alcohol.

-Yes, Lansoprazole is used in the management of gastroesophageal reflux disease (GERD) and erosive gastritis in children.
+Q. Is Lansoprazole used for children?Yes, Lansoprazole is used in the management of gastroesophageal reflux disease (GERD) and erosive gastritis in children.
 However, the safety and effectiveness of Lansoprazole are established only in children between 1 to 17 years of age.